zrisingz-crypto/AV2/ParaKit/README.md

 source setup.sh
 ```

-<b>Step 3:</b> compile the AVM decoder by running the following command which will build `aomdec` under ./binaries directory.
+<b>Step 3:</b> compile the AVM decoder by running the following command which will build `avmdec` under ./binaries directory.
 ```
 source setup_decoder.sh
 ```
 Note that `setup_decoder.sh` script is provided for convenience.
-The user can always copy a valid `aomdec` binary compiled from the AVM codebase by enabling the `CONFIG_PARAKIT_COLLECT_DATA` macro.
+The user can always copy a valid `avmdec` binary compiled from the AVM codebase by enabling the `CONFIG_PARAKIT_COLLECT_DATA` macro.

-Also, make sure that `aomdec` binary under `binaries/` is executable, if not, run the following command.
+Also, make sure that `avmdec` binary under `binaries/` is executable, if not, run the following command.
 ```
-sudo chmod +x ./binaries/aomdec
+sudo chmod +x ./binaries/avmdec
 ```
 <b>Important note:</b> The sample AVM implementation under the `CONFIG_PARAKIT_COLLECT_DATA` macro can collect data only for `eob_flag_cdf16` and `eob_flag_cdf32` contexts.
 To support other contexts, the developer needs to replace the binary compiled with the necessary changes to AVM.
 Please refer to [Section 5](#5-data-collection-guidelines-for-modifying-avm) for more details on modifying the AVM codebase.